What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Enhancing Compositional Learning with Joint Embedding Predictive Architectures

 \section{Enhancing Compositional Learning with Joint Embedding Predictive Architectures}

-In the previous section, we identified a key factor that can hinder compositional generalization in modern generative models: training objectives that operate over discrete, categorical distributions.
+In Section~\ref{sec:factors}, we identified a key factor that can hinder compositional generalization in modern generative models: training objectives that operate over discrete, categorical distributions.
 Despite this, discrete training objectives--such as the one used in MaskGIT--offer advantages in, e.g., sampling speed compared to alternatives like DiT.
-This raises an important question: Can we retain these advantages while also improving compositional generalization?
+This raises the question: can we retain these advantages while also improving compositional generalization?